t8kohe02/dev-academy-spring-2025-exercise/README.md

 Database is running at postgres://localhost:5432/electricity and the database name is electricity.
 Database comes with user academy (password: academy).

 # Database structure
-Database consists of two tables: station and journey.
+Database consists of one table electricityData.

 ## ElectricityData table
 | Column | Description | Type |